-Formed in 1920 the club has expanded in recent years.
+Formed in 1920 the club has developed since the 1990's.
 It currently runs four League teams on weekends, a midweek team, two women’s teams and six junior sides catering for all standards of play.
-The 1st XI play in the Northumberland League and the 4th XI are run as a development side in the West Tyne 2nd Division.
+The 1st XI play in the Northumberland and Tyneside League and the 4th XI are run as a development side in the West Tyne 2nd Division.

 The club has a strong band of volunteers supporting all the activities and a squad of qualified coaches.
 Coaching sessions are available for all age groups during the spring and summer periods.

-In addition to club fixtures the club also hosts festivals, cup games and Women/junior County games.
+In addition to club fixtures the club also hosts festivals, League and Cup finals and Women/junior County games.

 Stocksfield CC welcomes all players, supporters, spectators and visiting teams.
 We hope they enjoy their time with us.

-If you shop on the Internet then you can support our club by registering with easyfundraising.org.uk and a % of everything you buy through companies on their site, including Amazon, M & S, John Lewis and a multitude of others is donated to the club.
+Shopping on the 'net'?
+You can support our club by registering with easyfundraising.org.uk and a % of everything you buy through companies on their site, including Amazon, M & S, John Lewis and a multitude of others is donated to the club.
 It's easy to do and costs you nothing.

 Visitors are asked to note that dogs are not allowed on the ground.